Last reviewed: 19.11.2025

 So what’s changing and when?

 The Government aims to end the ‘unscrupulous use of fire and rehire’.
-The Employment Rights Bill significantly restricts an employer’s ability to use fire and rehire to change an employee’s terms.
+The Employment Rights Bill will significantly restrict an employer’s ability to use fire and rehire to change an employee’s terms.

-From October 2026, it will be automatically unfair to dismiss an employee for failing to agree to a ‘restricted variation’ to their contract of employment, even where the employee is rehired on different terms, or is offered this.
-It will also be automatically unfair to ‘fire and replace’ the employee, with another employee or even a non-employee, for example, worker, self-employed contractor, agency worker, etc.
+It will be automatically unfair to dismiss an employee for failing to agree to a ‘restricted variation’ to their contract of employment, even where the employee is rehired on different terms, or is offered this.
+It will also be automatically unfair to ‘fire and replace’ the employee with another employee or even a non-employee, for example, worker, self-employed contractor, agency worker, etc. The changes are expected to take effect in October 2026.

 The Government has said that ‘restricted variations’ will include reductions to pay, reduced holiday entitlement, changes to pension and variations in total number of working hours.
 Introducing a flexibility clause on any of these matters will also amount to a restricted variation.
 Apparently, changes to location or job duties will not be restricted variations.

-The Government will consult further on its fire and rehire proposals in Autumn 2025.
+The Government will consult further on its fire and rehire proposals.
 The consultation will include consideration of which other changes should count as restricted variations and the circumstances in which changes to shift timing or duration of shifts should count.
+It will also gather views on updating the Statutory Code of Practice on Dismissal and Re-engagement.

 There will be a limited exception for cases where a business is threatened by severe financial difficulties.
 Under this exception, making a restricted variation via dismissal and re-engagement won’t be treated as an automatically unfair dismissal if the employer can show: